India: Tata Ultra Mega-01/Mundra and Anjar

 Action

-In September 2017, CAO concluded a compliance appraisal of a second complaint related to the project (CGPL-02), which raised similar concerns.
-CAO decided to merge the two cases for ongoing monitoring.
+In September 2017, CAO completed a compliance appraisal of a related complaint (India: Tata Ultra Mega-02/Tragadi Village), which raised similar concerns, and merged the cases for monitoring.
+In September 2018, CGPL repaid its IFC loan.

-In September 2018, CGPL repaid its loan to IFC.
-CAO’s third monitoring report covers IFC’s actions during 2017-2018 in response to the 2013 Audit.
-CAO monitoring confirms that IFC implemented most of the commitments it made in 2013 to work with CGPL on project-related E&S studies.
-However, these efforts did not address the Audit’s findings on complainants’ concerns.
-Observations included: socioeconomic surveys without documentation of the project’s impact on fishing communities, particularly the seasonally resident fishing community; insufficient documentation of effective engagement with affected groups; a limited livelihood plan for pagadiya fishers (traditional foot fishers from the coastal regions of Gujarat); continued exceedances of particulate matter (PM10) standards; marine studies without a defined mixing zone or full biodiversity assessment; no cumulative impact assessment; and monitoring that did not capture all non-compliances.
+Actions from 2017 to 2018 were reported in CAO’s third monitoring report, in which CAO found that IFC had implemented most commitments related to E&S studies.
+However, these actions did not address the audit findings concerning the complainants’ concerns.
+Key observations included a lack of documented impacts on fishing communities, particularly seasonal fishers; limited evidence of effective stakeholder engagement; an incomplete livelihood plan for pagadiya fishers (traditional foot fishers from the coastal regions of Gujarat); continued exceedances of PM10 standards; marine studies lacking a defined mixing zone or comprehensive biodiversity assessment; the absence of a cumulative impact assessment; and gaps in monitoring.

 In March 2025, CAO conducted a field visit.
 Communities continued to report declining environmental quality, reduced fish stocks, agricultural losses, coastal erosion, fly ash dust, salinity in water supplies, and health issues.
 While most complainant concerns likely stem from cumulative environmental impacts of industrial development in the region, CAO noted several impacts likely attributable to the IFC-financed project, including coastal erosion and ecosystem degradation near the plant’s cooling water outfall, fishkill from intake systems, coal dust and fly ash deposition, and skin irritation due to exposure to water discharged from the outfall.
 Mitigation measures identified included a recirculating cooling water system and a coastal protection program.

 Although IFC received voluntary commitments from its client prior to repayment, the absence of a commercial relationship and the time elapsed since IFC’s last efforts in 2018 made it unlikely that IFC would complete the 2013 Action Plan or address the CAO Audit findings.
-Therefore, decided to conclude the monitoring process.
+Therefore, CAO decided to conclude the monitoring process.

 Status